lucasjellema/slide-viewer/Architecture.md

   - Providing slides to the SlideViewer
   - Providing annotations to the AnnotationManager
   - Dynamically loading the JSZip library when needed

+### SlideNavigator
+- **Purpose**: Provides a visual overview and navigation interface for all slides
+- **Key Responsibilities**:
+  - Creating and managing a collapsible panel with slide thumbnails
+  - Displaying simplified thumbnails of all slides with text elements removed
+  - Showing large, isolated previews when hovering over thumbnails
+  - Highlighting the currently active slide in the navigator
+  - Enabling direct navigation to any slide by clicking its thumbnail
+  - Maintaining proper content isolation between slide previews

 ### AdminController
 - **Purpose**: Manages admin mode functionality